-These services can be delivered at different levels, including the level of the child, the school or the local authority.
-For example, the Educational Psychologist can work with school staff and parents/carers to assess a child's strengths and areas of development as well as work directly with a child/young person to provide support.
-They can also work with school staff to support them to develop policies and interventions that will benefit all of the children in a school such as relationship-based policies, teaching and learning etc.
+Services can be delivered at different levels, including the level of the child, the school or the local authority.
+The Educational Psychologist can work with school staff and parents/carers to assess a child's strengths and areas of development as well as work directly with a child/young person to provide support.
+They can also work with school staff to support in the development of policies and interventions that will benefit children such as relationship-based policies, teaching and learning etc.